Theory and ExamplesIn Exercises 51 and 52, give reasons for your ... | Channels for Pearson+

 1

-Evaluate the derivative from the left and right of x = -3 using the piecewise definition of f(x).
-If the left-hand and right-hand derivatives are equal, then f'(-3) exists.
-Otherwise, it does not.
+Calculate the left-hand derivative (approaching from the left of x = 3) and the right-hand derivative (approaching from the right of x = 3).
+If both derivatives exist and are equal, then f'(3) exists.
+If they are not equal, f'(3) does not exist.

 Verified video answer for a similar problem: